Skip to content

 Cable Management

-Custom Work at Industrial Home
+Customization at Industrial Home

 No standard TV unit always fits perfectly.
 With us, you order the exact width you need — 173 cm, 248 cm, 305 cm — it doesn't matter.
 We adapt the layout of compartments, drawers, and doors to your equipment and storage needs.
 Do you have a shoe niche or bay window?
-Send us the measurements, and we'll provide a solution that fits perfectly.
+Send us the measurements, and we will provide a solution that fits perfectly.

-Frequently Asked Questions About Wooden TV Units
+Frequently Asked Questions about Wooden TV Units

 What is the ideal height for a wooden TV unit?